The Matricritics Club with Motherhood Scholar Andrea O’Reilly, Ph.D.

 Join The Matricritics Club with Andrea O’Reilly, Ph.D. for February’s book club on The School of Good Mothers by Jessamine Chan.

-Virtual Book Club: Thursday, February 27th from 7 to 8:30 pm EST
+Virtual Book Club: Tuesday, October 7th from 7:30pm to 9pm EST

 *Please purchase the book from your bookstore or borrow from your local library.